mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/branching.md

 weight: 20
 ---

 The self-managed releases are now cut based off of the Mattermost Cloud release tags (e.g Mattermost Server v6.3 release was based off of ``cloud-2021-12-08-1`` Cloud release tag).
-See [the Hanbook release process](https://handbook.mattermost.com/operations/research-and-development/product/release-process/release-overview#cloud-release-branch-processes) for more details.
+See [the Handbook release process](https://handbook.mattermost.com/operations/research-and-development/product/release-process/release-overview#cloud-release-branch-processes) for more details.

-## Cherry-Pick Process - Developer
+## Cherry-pick process - Developer

-When your PR is required on a release branch (e.g. for a dot release or to fix a regression for an upcoming release), you will follow the cherry picking process.
+When your PR is required on a release branch (e.g. for a dot release or to fix a regression for an upcoming release), you will follow the cherry-picking process.

 1. Make a PR to 'master' like normal.
 1. Add the appropriate milestone and the `CherryPick/Approved` label.